 Are you ready for a curveball here?
 Studies show that untrained men and women make very similar gains in size and strength when beginning a training protocol (1,5,6,16,23).
 While these gains will eventually diverge, this is an incredibly interesting scenario when considering all of the above we just talked about.
 Women make the exact same progress as men when beginning a training program.
 Everyone always thinks that women will make much slower gains and have fewer results than men, but for at least the first 6-months or so of training, both can expect similar results.

 So why do men eventually make greater gains while women tend to slow or plateau earlier?
 If we review the initial adaptations to resistance training, we see that gains in muscle size are essentially the “last” adaptation and can take months to significantly occur.
 So studies of 8-12 weeks duration don’t really paint the full picture when considering long term gains.
 Men will eventually make greater gains in size and strength and that probably has a lot to do with testosterone.
-Testosterone increases muscle size by ramping up protein synthesis (30).
-Positive protein balance is necessary for muscle growth to occur, so men are more than likely to be in a greater positive protein balance than women at all times.
+Testosterone increases muscle size by ramping up protein synthesis (30) – a positive protein balance is necessary for muscle growth to occur, so men probably have an easier time staying in a positive protein balance compared to women.
 Men have higher baseline fiber size, so increasing that size to a greater extent compared to a female muscle fiber makes the difference in overall muscle size almost exponentially greater in the long term.

 For what it’s worth, I dug through some of my old programs and testing sheets from when I worked as a strength and conditioning coach at Ball State University.
 I compared a semester’s worth of training between a male and female sports team and what effect said training had on their squat max.
 Now, keep in mind that these were mostly moderately- to well-trained Division 1 athletes here so we’d expect males to make greater gains, right?
 Not quite.
 My female team increased their squat max by an average of 38.95% throughout the semester while the male team increased their squat max by 26.15%.
 While the female athletes would certainly be considered, “trained,” by scientific standards, the male athletes probably had, on average, at least a year greater of strength training experience than the female athletes.
 So this comparison isn’t exactly apples-to-apples, but it furthers the discussion that women can make gains similarly to men, even in trained populations.